Sap-has/web102_prework/README.md

 Describe any challenges encountered while building the app.
 One challenge was implementing the `filter`, `reduce`, and `sort` methods in JavaScript to manipulate the game data.
 Initially, understanding how to use these methods was difficult, but through documentation and practice, I was able to implement these features successfully.

 Another challenge was CSS design.
 I spent a significant amount of time experimenting with different layouts, colors, and sizes to make the site visually appealing.
-Although this took up almost half of my time, it was valuable experience that improved my design skills.
+Although this took up quite a bit of time, it was valuable experience that improved my design skills.

 In terms of time management, I found that splitting my time evenly between functionality and design allowed me to create a well-rounded final product.